ApolloAuto/apollo/docs/08_Planning/planning_and_control_simulation.md

 4. Copy the link of the plug-in and install it to the local environment.
 ![Diagram](./images/plug_in_installation.png)
 ### Step 3.
 Download Sencario Set to the Local Environment
-1. Start Dreamview in your local environmen [http://localhost:8888](http://localhost:8888).
+1. Start Dreamview in your local environment [http://localhost:8888](http://localhost:8888).
 2. Enable **Sim Control** in **Tasks**.
 ![Diagram](./images/dreamview_index.png)
 ### Step 4.
 Choose a Scenario